SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 This will create a Kafka cluster with 2 brokers, and an Elasticsearch cluster that's accessible through a Route.

-Keep in mind that this script doesn't Elasticsearch operator which Elasticsearch resource that is created in this script needs.
+Keep in mind that this script doesn't create the Elasticsearch operator which Elasticsearch resource that is created in this script needs.
 So first you will need to install the operator for Elasticsearch before running the helper script.

 ---